cgiffard/Captionator/README.markdown

 The following lists options which you can pass to captionator:

 * `enableCaptionsByDefault` (Boolean) - determines whether to show captions by default, if a caption language matches the user's UA language or is selected for display according to the rules outlined in the [WHATWG specification](http://www.whatwg.org/specs/web-apps/current-work/multipage/video.html).
 Tracks with the `enabled` attribute set to `true` will be displayed regardless of this option.
+* `enableDescriptionsByDefault` (Boolean) - as above, except for `description` track types instead of `caption` or `subtitle` types.
-* `exportObjects` (Boolean) - instructs Captionator to export its own implementation of the TimedTextTrack objects (TextTrack, TextTrackCue, etc.) into the global scope.
+* `exportObjects` (Boolean) - instructs Captionator to export its own implementation of the TimedTextTrack objects (TextTrack, TextTrackCue, etc.) and their relevant constants into the global scope.
 Captionator ordinarily keeps these within its own object.
 You might find this useful for creating code which utilises `instanceof` conditionals, or creates instances of these objects itself, which you want to be native-TextTrack-support-agnostic.
 (Phew, what a mouthful.)

-**Temporarily Disabled**

-The following items are temporarily disabled while the WHATWG spec is implemented (as opposed to the W3 spec previously used)

-* `container`(Array | String | DOMObject) - defines either a single element or a list of elements which captionator will append the captions to instead of automatically generating its own elements.
+* `renderer` (Function) - sets an alternative renderer for captions & subtitles.
+You can utilise the WHATWG TimedTextTrack specification to manipulate or get information about the tracks themselves.

 New Features